Personalize this lesson

 12print(f"dropped_instead_of_truncated={dropped}")1kept=['fits']

-Start with a tiny comparison.
-Suppose the policy-correct access answer gets reward 1.8, while the unsupported approval gets 0.7.
+Start with the access-policy pair.
+Suppose the ticket-and-cite answer gets reward 1.8 and the unsupported approval gets 0.7.
 The margin is 1.8 - 0.7 = 1.1.
-A positive margin means the reward model prefers the helpful answer.
+A positive margin means the reward model prefers the chosen answer.
 The Bradley-Terry model turns that margin into a preference probability: .

-If the chosen reward is much higher than the rejected reward, loss becomes small.
-If the model ranks them backwards, loss becomes large.
+where is the chosen (winning) and rejected (losing) pair among the ranked completions for prompt .
+For a single binary pair, and the factor is 1, so the loss is just .
+If the chosen reward is much higher than the rejected reward, loss shrinks toward 0.
+If the model ranks them backwards, loss gets large.

 3